Hykudoru/TypewriterJS/README.md

 # Typewriter
-A JavaScript plugin that simulates human typing behaviour by reading a string of text and outputing each character to the screen at specific intervals.
+A JavaScript plugin that simulates human typing behavior by reading a string of text and outputting each character to the screen at specific intervals.

 Originally written in Typescript version ~2.0